A31Nesta/emergency/README.md

 # Emergency

-Emergency (`emg`) is Mathgeon's backend made with Axum in Rust.
+Emergency (`emg`) is a tiny backend made with Axum in Rust.
-It serves the Mathgeon front-end as a static page and generates random equations for the game.
+It serves SPAs and nothing else.

+This is a stripped-down version of the backend used for Mathgeon, a math-based web game.

 # Building